Skip to content

 Lookup field tab in AppGini

-How will a lookup field appear in the generated application?
+How would the lookup field appear in the detail view of the generated application?

 Lookup field in the detail view of the generated application